polar pattern, microphone,

 In simpler terms, a microphone’s polar pattern is how well the microphone can capture sound from various directions.

-Polar patterns are essentially directionality presets with Cardioid, Supercardioid and Omnidirectional patterns being the most common types of directionality.
+Polar patterns are essentially directionality presets with cardioid, supercardioid and omnidirectional patterns being the most common types of directionality.

-A cardioid microphone is designed to have the most sensitivity in front and the least sensitivity at the back.
-A cardioid microphone is very efficient in isolating unwanted ambient sound and focuses on the main source – this is suitable for loud stages.
-However, also makes it a lot more susceptible to live feedback compared to other polar patterned microphones.
+A cardioid microphone effectively isolates unwanted ambient sound and focuses on the main source – this is suitable for loud stages.
+However, it also makes it much more susceptible to live feedback than other polar-patterned microphones.

-SupercardioidSupercardioid microphones are as the name implies – the super version of cardioid microphones.
-A supercardioid focuses a lot more on the main voice feed than cardioid and has an even greater rejection of surround or ambient sound.
+Supercardioid microphones are as the name implies – the super version of cardioid microphones.
+A supercardioid focuses a lot more on the main voice feed than a cardioid and has an even greater rejection of surround or ambient sound.

-omnidirectional polar pattern, microphone polar patternAn omnidirectional microphone or ‘Omni’ is able to capture sound from any angle – this is because Omnis have equal sensitivity at every angle.
-A microphone with omnidirectional polar pattern does not have to be positioned or directed a certain way to capture sound because it is designed to capture both the direct feed and the ambient sound thus making it very helpful especially in the case of lavalier microphones.
+An omnidirectional microphone or ‘omni’ can capture sound from any angle – this is because omnis have equal sensitivity at every angle.
+A microphone with an omnidirectional polar pattern does not have to be positioned in a certain way to capture sound.
+This is designed to capture both the direct feed and the ambient sound thus making it incredibly useful in many situations.

 Examples of microphones with this polar pattern are typically large diaphragm or ribbon microphones.